 Time management with Dropbox integrations

-From safe file storage to easy collaboration, Dropbox helps you streamline and organize your work.
-Whether you’re organizing all your files immaculately in shared folders, or using Dropbox Paper as a task manager, Dropbox can help you organize your team members’ work and time.
-And with app integrations that let you make the most of your time, Dropbox makes for better collaborations, quicker turnaround times, and more efficient organization.
+From safe file storage to easy collaboration, Dropbox helps you streamline and organise your work.
+Whether you’re organising all your files immaculately in shared folders, or using Dropbox Paper as a task manager, Dropbox can help you organise your team members’ work and time.
+And with app integrations that let you make the most of your time, Dropbox makes for better collaborations, quicker turnaround times and more efficient organisation.

 Here are just some of the apps that work seamlessly with Dropbox on both Windows and Mac to help you save and manage your time.

 Instant messaging can help you save vital minutes throughout the day.
 More than that, though, the knowledge that anyone you need to contact is just a click away is very enabling and has a positive effect, especially for new employees.
 These real-time conversations allow ground to be covered quickly and provide a more personal and informal setting for work to be discussed.
 Working within Dropbox, you can start a Zoom meeting or Slack conversation right from your Dropbox Paper document and remove the need to move between platforms.
 Having your content and conversations together in one place can help you stay focused and in flow, making collaboration seamless even when teams are separated.